Seattle judge blocks release of downloadable blueprints for producing 3D-printable guns

 The White House later said the Justice Department had struck a deal in the Wilson case without Trump’s approval and that the president was “glad this effort was delayed.”

-But Lasnik, when taking the case under advisement last week, noted no further clarification on the issue came from the Executive or Congressional branches, leaving a decision on the matter up to him.
+But Lasnik, when taking the case under advisement last week, noted no further clarification on the issue came from the federal government’s executive or congressional branches, leaving a decision on the matter up to him.

 “You know, it’s a little bit frustrating to be sitting in this chair as a United States District Court judge and seeing this is an issue that should be solved by the political branches of government,” Lasnik said.